wzheng10/Web-Dev-2021/08 Box Model/notes.md

 Properties
-Border-width- controls the thickness of the border Border-color- controls the color of the border border-style- controls ht eline style -dashed, solid, etc
+Border-width- controls the thickness of the border Border-color- controls the color of the border border-style- controls the line style -dashed, solid, etc

 box-sizing has two proterties
 1. content-box that is the default behavior with no adjustments